Single Shot Self-Reliant Scene Text Spotter by Decoupled yet Collaborative Detection and Recognition: Experiment

 \subsection{Experimental Setup}

-\textbf{Benchmarks.} We test our model on two challenging benchmarks: ICDAR 2015~\cite{karatzas2015icdar} and Total-Text~\cite{ch2017total}.
-ICDAR 2015 contains 1000 training images and 500 testing images.
-It is annotated with quadrangles and work-level text transcriptions.
-For text spotting task, ICDAR 2015 provides 3 lexicons named \wu{‘Strong’, ‘Weak’ and ‘Generic’ for testing.} Total-Text contains 1255 training images and 300 testing images.
-It is annotated with polygons and word-level transcriptions. \wu{‘Full’} lexicon is provided which includes all words in testing set.
+\textbf{Evaluation benchmarks.} Four challenging benchmarks are used in the evaluation.
+1) ICDAR 2015 contains 1000 training images and 500 testing images.
+It is annotated with quadrangles and work-level text transcriptions and provides 3 lexicons named ‘Strong’, ‘Weak’, and ‘Generic’ for evaluation.
+2) ICDAR 2013 is a regular text benchmark that contains 229 training images and 223 testing images.
+In typical experiments~\cite{liao2020mask, huang2022swintextspotter,kittenplon2022towards}, this dataset is rotated at a specific angle for more challenging evaluation.
+3) CTW1500 contains 1000 training images and 500 testing images.
+It is a line-level annotated scene text dataset that contains arbitrary-shaped text instances.
+A `Full' lexicon is provided which includes all words in the testing set.
+4) Total-Text contains 1255 training images and 300 testing images.
+It is annotated with polygons and word-level transcriptions.
+A `Full' lexicon is also provided for evaluation.

-\textbf{Datasets for jointly training.} Following the previous methods ~\cite{qiao2020mango,liu2021abcnet}, we combine the following datasets for jointly training: Synthtext is a synthetic dataset provided by~\cite{gupta2016synthetic}, which contains 800k images.
-Bezier Curve Synthetic Dataset 150k is a curved synthetic dataset provided by ~\cite{liu2020abcnet}, which contains 90k synthetic straight text images and 50k curved text images.
-COCO-Text~\cite{veit2016coco} is a real word dataset which contains 63686 images.
-ICDAR 2017 MLT ~\cite{nayef2017icdar2017} is a multi-language scene text dataset and only the English samples are used in our training set.
-ICDAR 2019 ArT ~\cite{chng2019icdar2019} contains 5,603 training images.
-The \wu{joint} training dataset is composed of the above training datasets and the training set of benchmarks.
+\textbf{Datasets for joint training.} Following the previous methods~\cite{qiao2020mango,liu2021abcnet, zhang2022text,wu2022decoupling}, we combine the following datasets for joint training: Synthtext~\cite{gupta2016synthetic} which is a synthetic dataset containing 800k images; Bezier Curve Synthetic Dataset~\cite{liu2020abcnet} that contains 90k synthetic straight text images and 50k curved text images; COCO-Text~\cite{veit2016coco} which a real-world dataset comprising 63686 images; ICDAR 2017 MLT~\cite{nayef2017icdar2017} that is a multi-language scene text dataset, and ICDAR 2019 ArT~\cite{chng2019icdar2019} containing 5,603 training images.
+The joint training dataset is a mixture of Synthtext, Bezier Curve Synthetic Dataset, COCO-Text, ICDAR 2017 MLT, ICDAR 2019 ArT, ICDAR 2015, and Total-Text with the sampling ratio 1:1:1:1:2:1:2 correspondingly.

-\textbf{Implementation details.} The training process is divided into pre-training stage and fine-tuning stage.
-The model is firstly trained with synthetic datasets and then fine-tuned with joint training set.
-In particular, we first pre-train our model on Synthtext and Bezier Curve Synthetic Dataset for 4 epochs and then fine-tune the model another 500000 steps with the joint training dataset.
-The joint training dataset is a mixture of Synthtext, Bezier Curve Synthetic Dataset, COCO-Text, ICDAR 2017 MLT(only English samples) , ICDAR 2019 ArT, ICDAR 2015 and Total-Text.
-For the fine-tuning task on ICDAR2015 and Total-Text, we set the sample ratio of different datasets to 1:0:1:1:0:1:0 and 1:1:1:1:2:1:2, respectively.